VinnieMaen/WebRTCFrontend/README.md

 # WebRTC Video Call with OpenLayers Map (Frontend)

 This React application utilizes Vite for bundling and Typescript for type safety to create a real-time video calling experience with user location visualization on an OpenLayers map.

+## Disclaimer
+This is a fully working prototype and lacks some functionality.
+This project is just to illustrate the working of a couple different topics within web development!

 ## Features